Excessive Sweating After Head Injury: Causes, Symptoms, and Treatments for Hyperhidrosis

 Iontophoresis

-Doctors have used iontophoresis to treat hyperhidrosis since the 1940s.
+Doctors have used iontophoresis to treat hyperhidrosis since the 1950s.
 For people with extreme sweating on the hands, it is especially effective, with one study showing that it reduced perspiration by 92 percent.

-If hyperhidrosis affects other body parts besides your hands and feet, your doctor can hook up pads to let the current reach those areas.
+If sweating after head injury affects other body parts besides your hands and feet, your doctor can prescribe pads to allow the current to reach those areas.
 Iontophoresis is recommended for people who have already tried prescription antiperspirants and need something stronger.

 Botox Injections

 Studies have shown that Botox can result in an 87 percent decrease in underarm sweating and a 90 percent decrease in palm sweating.
 It also does not cause compensatory sweating in other body parts, unlike some other treatments.
 All this makes Botox one of the best treatments for hyperhidrosis.
+It is however a more expensive treatment.

 Medications